 What are the president's options in the event of Congress cutting off funding?

-In the case of the U.S. intervention in Libya, if the conflict persists, Congress must authorize funding.
-But despite this leverage, a number of experts note the factors favoring the executive branch.
-CFR's Matthew Waxman says Congress could legislatively force Obama to stop the operations through cessation of funding or passing a law to prohibit the military intervention, though "this is very hard to pull off politically."
-CFR's Lindsay notes the tough calculus involved in Congress challenging a president's ability to act militarily.
-Lindsay writes in his blog, The Water's Edge: "Congress can stop the president only by passing a law that commands him to do so.
+Despite Congress' power of the purse, a number of experts cite the factors favoring the executive branch during wartime.
+CFR's James Lindsay, writing during the 2011 debates over Libyan intervention, noted the tough calculus involved in Congress challenging a president's ability to act militarily, in his blog, The Water's Edge: "Congress can stop the president only by passing a law that commands him to do so.
 But that law is subject to a presidential veto.
 As long as a president can get thirty-four senators to back him, and almost every president can, he carries the day even if the other 501 members of Congress are opposed."
-Presidents can also use their bully pulpit to maintain support for a military mission.